naylor-b/POEMs/POEM_057.md

 ## ImplicitFuncComp

-Implicit components must have at least an `apply_nonlinear` method to compute the residual given values for input variables and implicit output variables (a.k.a state variables).
+Implicit function components must have at least an `apply_nonlinear` method to compute the residual given values for input variables and implicit output variables (a.k.a state variables).
 The mapping between a state and its residual output must be specified in the metadata when the output (state) is added by setting 'resid' to the name of the residual.